 Do not overthink this.
 Answer three questions:

-Write down: [Service] for [industry] companies doing [$X-$Y] in revenue, targeting [job title].
+Write down: [Service] for [industry] companies, targeting [job title].
 That is your ICP.
 It does not need to be perfect.
 It needs to be specific enough to target.
+For a deeper framework, read our guide on how to build an ICP for outbound that converts.

 Day 2: Set up your outbound tool (15 minutes)

+Connect your email account and LinkedIn profile to your AI outbound platform.
+Configure sending limits and warmup.
+Import your ICP criteria from Day 1.
 With GTM Bud, this takes about 15 minutes.
 You enter your ICP, connect your accounts, and the AI starts researching prospects immediately.

 - Are these the right companies?
 If not, tighten your ICP filters.